autoplot/documentation/javadoc/org/das2/qds/Slice2DataSet.md

-# org.das2.qds.Slice2DataSetreturn a rank N-1 dataset from a rank N dataset by slicing on the third
+# org.das2.qds.Slice2DataSet

- dimension.
+return a rank N-1 dataset from a rank N dataset by slicing on the third dimension.
 (Rank 3 and 4 supported.)

  plane datasets are sliced as well, when they have rank 3 or greater.

-Slice2DataSet( QDataSet ds, int index )
+# Slice2DataSet( QDataSet ds, int index )

 ***